 On the Lord’s Day I was in the Spirit, and I heard behind me a loud voice like a trumpet, which said: “Write on a scroll what you see and send it to the seven churches: to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.”
 Rev. 1:10-11

 I turned around to see the voice that was speaking to me.
-And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest… In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
+And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest The hairs of his head were white, like white wool, like snow.
+His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.
+In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
 His face was like the sun shining in all its brilliance.
 Rev. 1:12-16

-The voice of the Lord commanding John to, “Write down what you see”, and the vision of the Christ among the seven golden lampstands forms the testimony of John concerning the origin of the Revelation, which came from God, and not from John himself or a false angel.
+The voice of the Lord commanding John to, “Write down what you see”, and the vision of the Christ among the seven golden lampstands forms the testimony of John concerning the origin of the Revelation, which came from Jesus Christ and not from John himself.

 “The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.”
 Rev. 1:20

-The example of John being given the meaning of the seven stars and seven lampstands, within the Revelation itself, provides us with the method by which we are to interpret the rest of the Book.
-That is, we are to use the Scriptures to interpret the Scriptures.
+This chapter ends with John being given the meaning of the seven golden lampstands and the seven stars, which he he saw when the Lord first appeared to Him.
+As this passage states, the seven lampstands represent the Seven Churches, and the seven stars are the angels of the Seven Churches.
+The example of John being given the meaning of the seven stars and seven lampstands in the Revelation, itself, sets the precedent for how we are to interpret the words of the prophecy, that is, we are to use the Scriptures to interpret the Scriptures.
 In this way, the Revelation will explain itself.